 Sudden blockage of the lower aorta where it divides into the common iliac arteries causes both legs to suddenly become painful, pale, and cold.
 No pulse can be felt in the legs, which may become numb.
 Sudden blockage of an iliac artery causes symptoms in only one leg.
 These symptoms indicate a medical emergency.

-Gradual narrowing of the lower aorta or of both common iliac arteries can cause cramping and pain when walking ( intermittent claudication) that affects the buttocks and thighs of both legs.
+Gradual narrowing of the lower aorta or of both common iliac arteries can cause cramping and pain when walking ( intermittent claudication Symptoms ) that affects the buttocks and thighs of both legs.
 The legs may also feel cold or appear pale, although they usually appear normal.
-Chronic occlusion can also cause erectile dysfunction.
+Chronic occlusion can also cause erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+(See also Overview of Sexual Dysfunction in Men.)
+Every man occasionally has... read more .
 This combination of claudication and erectile dysfunction is sometimes called Leriche syndrome.

 Gradual, moderate narrowing of one or both renal arteries may not cause symptoms or affect kidney function.
 Rarely, more complete narrowing of one or both renal arteries contributes to the development of kidney failure or high blood pressure (a disorder called renovascular hypertension).
 Less than 5% of people with high blood pressure have renovascular hypertension.
 However, renovascular hypertension can be hard to control.

-Sudden, complete blockage of the superior mesenteric artery causes severe abdominal pain, nausea and vomiting and is a medical emergency.
+Sudden, complete blockage of the superior mesenteric artery causes severe abdominal pain, nausea, and vomiting and is a medical emergency.
 Initially, most people with such a blockage vomit and feel an urgent need to have a bowel movement.
 They may become seriously ill and have severe abdominal pain because the superior mesenteric artery supplies a large part of the intestine.
 The abdomen may feel tender when a doctor presses on it, but the severe abdominal pain is usually more prominent than the tenderness, which is widespread and vague.
 The abdomen may be slightly swollen (distended).
 Through a stethoscope, a doctor initially hears fewer bowel sounds in the abdomen than normal.
 Later, no bowel sounds can be heard.
 The stool initially contains small amounts of blood but soon looks bloody.
-Blood pressure falls, and shock may result as gangrene develops in the intestine.
+Blood pressure falls, and shock may result as areas of the intestine die (called necrosis or gangrene).

 Gradual narrowing of the superior mesenteric artery typically causes pain about 30 to 60 minutes after each meal, because the intestine requires more blood during digestion.
 The pain is steady, severe, and usually centered at the navel.
 This pain makes people afraid to eat, so they may lose considerable weight.
 Because the blood supply to the intestine is reduced, nutrients may be poorly absorbed into the bloodstream, contributing to the weight loss.
 People who have pain after they eat may also have nausea, vomiting, constipation, or diarrhea.

-Usually, angiography , an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
+Usually, angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
+It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more , an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
 In such cases, its purpose is to provide doctors with clear images of the affected arteries before surgery or angioplasty is done.
 Rarely, angiography is needed to determine whether surgery or angioplasty is possible.
-In angiography, a dye (contrast) that can be seen on x-rays is injected into an artery via the flexible plastic catheter.
-The dye shows an outline of the inside of the artery when x-rays are done.
-Thus angiography can show the precise diameter of the artery and is more accurate than Doppler ultrasonography in detecting some blockages.
+In angiography, a contrast agent that can be seen on x-rays is injected into an artery via the flexible plastic catheter.
+The contrast agent shows an outline of the inside of the artery when x-rays are done.
+Thus angiography can show the precise diameter of the artery and is more accurate than ultrasonography in detecting some blockages.

 Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting drugs to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.

-Angioplasty with removal of a blood clot or surgery is done for sudden, complete blockage of a renal artery.
+Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

 Drugs that dissolve clots or widen (dilate) the arteries may be given during the procedure when the diagnosis of blockage is made by angiography.
 These drugs are given directly into the artery and may open the blockage.
 This procedure may avoid the need for surgery.
 Whether a person survives and whether the intestine can be saved depend on how fast the blood supply is restored.